xomvio/gone/README.md

       --port-forwarded             Listen only on 127.0.0.1 (for use with external port forwarding like tor-daemon or nginx) --cert-path <FILE>           Path to TLS certificate file (PEM format).
 Requires --key-path --key-path <FILE>            Path to TLS private key file (PEM format).
-Requires --cert-path --quiet                      Suppress request logging to stdout (server info and hash still shown) --generate-config            Generate a default config file and exit -c, --config <CONFIG>            Path to config file (default: config.toml in current directory) [default: config.toml]
+Requires --cert-path --stdin-filename <NAME>      Filename for Content-Disposition header when reading from stdin (requires --from-file -) --quiet                      Suppress request logging to stdout (server info and hash still shown) --generate-config            Generate a default config file and exit -c, --config <CONFIG>            Path to config file (default: config.toml in current directory) [default: config.toml]